Your state’s best independent family-friendly restaurant

 Florida: Columbia, Tampa

-Often kids (and sometimes adults) need a little entertainment with their dinner, and Columbia – Florida’s oldest restaurant, here since 1905 – certainly delivers on that front with amazing Flamenco shows as you dine.
+Often kids (and sometimes adults) need a little entertainment with their dinner, and Columbia – Florida’s oldest restaurant, here since 1905 – certainly delivers on that front, with amazing flamenco shows.
 Stretching across an entire block in Tampa’s Ybor City neighborhood, it celebrates the area’s Spanish and Cuban heritage with a vast menu featuring everything from meat-packed sandwiches to black bean soup, and a separate kids’ menu too.

 Georgia: The Pirates’ House, Savannah